rcekan/joyfork/README.md

 Deployment is otherwise straightforward.

 Heroku Deployment:
-Below are instruction for deploying to a free tier Heroku account.
+Below are instructions for deploying to a free tier Heroku account.

 0) Checkout this code to your local machine if you haven't done so already